What is Claims Testing? for CPG product teams

 - Always measure actual usage of product (amount, frequency, method)

-- Use targeted tester recruiting with consent forms and product-appropriate screen out criteria (i.e. not pregnant or nursing)
+- Use targeted tester recruiting with consent forms and product-appropriate screen-out criteria (i.e. not pregnant or nursing)

-Finally, keep in mind that claims testing for both marketing efficacy and substantiation purposes is a never-ending process.
-For marketing efficacy, your claims should be evolving with consumer preferences.
-For claims substantiation, your claims should reflect the true state of the market, to which new products are entering constantly and your competition is updating their formulations or product lines.
+Claims testing for both marketing efficacy and substantiation is an ongoing process—not a one-time checkpoint.
+For marketing efficacy, your claims should evolve with consumer preferences.
+For substantiation, your claims should reflect the true state of the market as competitors update formulations and new products enter the category.
+Product innovation teams should incorporate claims testing as a regular part of their workflow so insights compound over time.

-3 examples of effective claims testing
+Three examples of effective claims testing

 Claims efficacy testing for a sleep protein powder

 To test both flavor and claims efficacy, Highlight sent 150 samples to a representative mix of demographics in our community of Highlighters.
-Testers were also selected on the basis of two behaviors: they already consume ready-to-drink protein shakes at least twice a week, and they currently use non-prescription products to aid sleep.
-Each participant received two blinded SKUs, and were asked to validate the following claims:
+Testers were selected on the basis of two behaviors: they already consume ready-to-drink protein shakes at least twice a week, and they currently use non-prescription products to aid sleep.
+Each participant received two blinded SKUs and were asked to validate the following claims:

 - Helps me relax